MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

 ### data_processing.R

-Data Preparation: In this phase, we prepared the data by converting the interaction frequencies (from cooler) for each interaction (cis and trans) across all datasets into a suitable format for subsequent CD analysis.
+Data Preparation: In this phase, we prepared the data by converting the interaction frequencies (from cooler) for each interaction (cis and trans) across all datasets into a network format suitable for subsequent CD analysis.
+Please refer to the Demo folder for more information (including available input toy data).
+Here is an example of output format:

 ### merge_netwroks.R